Pittsburgh vs. Virginia NCAA Football Odds, Plays and Insights | November 20, 2021

 Virginia Stats and Trends

-- Virginia is 5-2 against the spread and 6-2 overall in games when it puts up more than 22.7 points.
+- Virginia is 5-2 against the spread and 6-2 overall when the team scores more than 22.7 points.

 - When Virginia totals more than 348.9 yards, the team is 5-3 against the spread and 6-3 overall.

-- This year the Cavaliers have turned the ball over 15 times, while the Panthers have forced 15 turnovers.
+- This season the Cavaliers have turned the ball over 15 times, while the Panthers have forced 15 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.